alexewerlof/ja/README.md

 ## Usage

-Create a `.jarc` file in the root of your project in this format:
+Create a `.ja` file in the root of your project in this format:

 ```
 # Comments